sxu3/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - NLP in LegalTech
+ - Uncertainty-aware NLP
+ - Human Label Variation
-  - Computational Linguistics
+ - Legal NLP
  - Computational Social Science

 # Education to show in About widget
 education: